anoma/namada/documentation/specs/src/economics/fee-system.md

 inserted into the block itself.
 These transactions are exempt from fees and don't charge gas.

+### Protocol transactions

+Protocol transactions can only be correctly crafted by validators and serve a role in allowing the chain to function properly.
+Given these, they are not subject to fees and do not charge gas.

 ## Gas accounting

 We provide a mapping between all the whitelisted transactions and VPs to their